Sunitha431/calculator/README.md

-#JavaScript Calculator
+🧮 JavaScript Calculator

-A simple and elegant Calculator built with HTML, CSS, and JavaScript.
-This project provides basic arithmetic operations like addition, subtraction, multiplication, and division with a responsive design.
+A simple and elegant calculator built using HTML, CSS, and JavaScript.
-Features
+It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division, featuring a responsive design suitable for all devices.
+The calculator also includes clear (AC) and delete (DE) functionality, as well as decimal number support for precise calculations.

 Responsive design for all devices